wasabi-peanut/5e-Combat-Manager/README.md

 * Initiative tracker (characters involved in an encounter are automatically sorted by initiative roll)
 * Stat-tracking grid (tracks XP, AC, HP, and conditions of your PCs or monsters)
 * Handy reference links
    * Open MM to correct page
    * Search Roll20 Compendium, D20 SRD, or Google for the spell
    * Open 4d10 (0000-1000) Random Magical Effect PDF
 * Onboard composite face generator
    * Generate hundreds of faces automatically, and customize important characters with some really cool conditional formatting
    * Generation and storage of randomized faces per NPC
 * Links to Name Gens:
    * Cowboy names
    * Fantasy names
    * Place names
    * Modern English names
 * Onboard name gen
    * Uses Kerbal name parts (e.g Thompfrey) with optional "Kerman" surname.
+   * Allows for customization of name parts, and last name parts
 * Name chart
    * Can be populated from an external source, the onboard generator or by you.
    * Has spaces for descriptions of characters, so you don't reuse names.
    * Conditional formatting makes clear which names are available and which are taken.
 * Broadcast sheet
- * Currently supports showing PCs faces, with or without names **The spreadsheet is well-annotated with notes.
+   * Currently supports showing PCs faces, with or without names

+**The spreadsheet is well-annotated with notes.
 Feel free to ask any questions here.**

 ## What features are currently planned?
- * ~~More robust and accurate dice parsing system~~
- * ~~Fully-functional composite face generator~~
  * Player tracker within map, with movement speed calculation
  * Character sheet generator
  * More functional broadcast sheet, with FoW maps.